recurly/recurly-commerce-docs/docs/SUBSCRIPTION MANAGEMENT/free-trial.md

 ***

-## Set up the free trial offer in Recurly Commerce
+## Step 2: Set up the free trial offer in Recurly Commerce

 1. Go to **Subscription Plans** and **press** **Create offer**.